OpenWildSheep/WildPyRigMotion/README.md

 ⚠️ Important Notice

-PyRigLogic does not contain or redistribute the RigLogic source code or binaries.
+WildPyRigMotion does not contain or redistribute the RigLogic source code or binaries.
 RigLogic is proprietary technology developed by Epic Games as part of Unreal Engine and MetaHuman.
-To use PyRigLogic, you must already have a valid installation of Unreal Engine with the "3Lateral RigLogic Plugin for Facial Animation" provided by Epic Games, under Epic's own license terms.
+To use WildPyRigMotion, you must already have a valid installation of Unreal Engine with the "3Lateral RigLogic Plugin for Facial Animation" provided by Epic Games, under Epic's own license terms.

 This project is an independent open-source binding.
 It is not affiliated with, endorsed by, or sponsored by Epic Games.